rubhiauliatirta/realtime-multiplayer-pauli-test-game/README.md

 # Realtime Pauli Test Game

-Pauli & Kraepelin test (sometimes called _Pauli Test_ or _Tes Koran in Indonenesian_) is a test that measures the Speed, Accuracy, Consistency, and Endurance when one computes a simple summation mathematical problem, then interprets it into a measure of the personality of a person undergoing a test.
+Pauli & Kraepelin test (sometimes called _Pauli Test_ or _Tes Koran in Indonesian_) is a test that measures the Speed, Accuracy, Consistency, and Endurance when one computes a simple summation mathematical problem, then interprets it into a measure of the personality of a person undergoing a test.
 This test is commonly used as one of psycological test in recruitment process in Indonesia.

 I turned this test into a realtime multiplayer game using socket.io which lets you race against your friends.
 But be careful.
 Don't make a mistake!